Arctic National Wildlife Refuge: Drilling

 The question of whether to drill for oil in the ANWR has been an ongoing political controversy in the United States since 1977.

 The controversy surrounds drilling for oil in a subsection of the coastal plain, known as the "1002 area".
 ANWR is 19286722 acre.
 The coastal plain is 1500000 acre.
 The current proposal would limit development to 2000 acre of that plain.

 Much of the debate over whether to drill in the 1002 area of ANWR rests on the amount of economically recoverable oil, as it relates to world oil markets, weighed against the potential harm oil exploration might have upon the natural wildlife, in particular the calving ground of the Porcupine caribou.
 The Arctic was found to have an immense amount of oil and natural gas deposits.
 Specifically, ANWR occupies land beneath which there may be 7.7 to 11.8 e9oilbbl of oil.
 In Alaska, it is known for major oil companies to work with the indigenous groups, Alaska native corporations, to drill and export millions of barrels of oil each year.

-Nearly all countries in the Arctic are rushing to claim the resources and minerals found in the Arctic.
-This rivalry is known as the "New Cold War" or "Race for the Arctic".
-Republicans argued for years that drilling should be allowed since there would be over $30 million of revenue and create as many as 130,000 jobs.
-Furthermore, Republicans claim that drilling will make the United States more independent from other countries because it will increase the oil reserves of the country.
-For Republicans to enable exploitation of the oil, they would need 51 votes in the Senate to pass the House bill that cannot include the ANWR drilling language.

 People who oppose the drilling in the Arctic National Wildlife Refuge believe that it would be a threat to the lives of indigenous tribes.
 Those tribes rely on the ANWR's wildlife, the animals and plants that reside in the refuge.
 Moreover, the practice of drilling could present a potential threat to the region as a whole.
 When companies are exploring and drilling they are extracting the vegetation and destroying permafrost which can cause harm to the land.